TheClashFruit/MineRunnerAI/README.md

 # MineRunnerAI
-A Minecraft AI written in node to speed run minecraft.
+A Minecraft AI written in node to speedrun minecraft.